apple/swift-async-algorithms/Guides/Lazy.md

 ## Detailed Design

-The `.async` property is returns an `AsyncLazySequence` that is generic upon the base `Sequence` it was constructed from.
+The `.async` property returns an `AsyncLazySequence` that is generic upon the base `Sequence` it was constructed from.

 ```swift
 extension Sequence {